zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/21-loop/10-pid/10-pid-intro.md

 # Intro to PID {#loop-pid-intro status=ready}

+### Open Vs Closed Loop Systems

+See also: Open loop system, also known as a non-feedback system, is a continuous system where output does not affect the control action of the input (Electronics Tutorials).
+Ex: Toaster

+See also: A closed loop system, also known as a feedback system, is a system where the control action is based on the output (Electronics Tutorials).
+Ex: Body thermoregulation

 ### PID Terms

 **Process Variable**, represented by $y(t)$: The parameter of the system that is being monitored and controlled.